JonLangley2022/JonLangley2022.github.io/README.md

-# DSC 180B Capstone Project
-(fix for some reason double title)

 (edit background and title color (why red?)
 # Applying Post Prediction Inference to the NFL: How We Strive to Reinvent Sports Analysis

- > A group project by Jonathan Langley, Sujeet Yeramareddy, and Yong Liu
+ > By: Jonathan Langley, Sujeet Yeramareddy, and Yong Liu

 (insert subtitle instead of "quote" text, doesn't format right
 ### Introduction